gurumojo/text/neurodiversity/identity.md

 desire to be able to braid a full and fearsome beard....

-Alas, bigots and zealots use ancient symbols for childish conceits, making what remains of that culture from my perspective largely inaccessible due to attached bias and stigma.
+Alas, bigots and zealots use ancient symbols for childish conceits, making what remains of that culture, from my perspective, largely inaccessible due to attached bias and stigma.

 To Bi, or Not to Bi